 this is generally non-problematic

 .
-However, there is just a 3-months-long window of opportunity when you take up your residence in Germany to apply for voluntary membership in the German public health insurance system.
+However, there is just a 3-month window of opportunity when you take up your residence in Germany to apply for voluntary membership in the German public health insurance system.

-This is unfortunately a typical mistake made by many that this chance to join the public insurances in Germany is lost for lack of a timely application.
-Therefore, ask for professional advice and assistance the moment when you take up your residence in Germany.As an employee
+Unfortunately, a typical mistake made by many, i.e. an untimely application, results in the loss of this chance to join the public insurances in Germany.
+Therefore, ask for professional advice and assistance the moment you take up residence in Germany.As an employee

 , if you are employed in Germany for the first time, entering the statutory health insurance in Germany is fairly easy